PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are forbidden by the ownership gate, and the production lowerer call supplies the session `LayoutState`.

+PyTorch native-runtime SAME AveragePool compatibility in `passes/pytorch_compat.py` also follows the differential ModelIR contract.
+It captures the initial indexed `AVERAGE_POOL_2D` objects, changes each proven pool output through `ModelIRGraphIndex.replace_operator_outputs()`, and inserts the correction `MUL` immediately after the live pool position.
+It no longer rebuilds the complete operator list or assigns operator outputs directly.
+The entry point accepts an optional shared graph index and layout state while retaining its existing single-argument exporter call.
+This keeps the optional PyTorch artifact boundary independent of TensorFlow and permits focused pass validation without importing Torch.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,